EGjika/K-Means-Cluster-Analysis_ShinyApp/README.md

 This is a Shiny app that can be useful for those who want to test and obtain quick results on k-means clusters for their data.
 The user may test different values of k=2 to 20, and can also obtain a graphic visualization of the optimal number of clusters.
 A heatmap of clusters of individual observations and variables used will be visible as well.
 A distance matrix graph will be also ploted and will be updated when the variables used are modified in a dropdown menu on the side bar menu.

+Link to the Shiny App: https://shareknowledge2learn.shinyapps.io/Kmean_Clusters/

+If more interested please contact me on LinkedIn account!

 ![image](https://github.com/user-attachments/assets/0816ae08-3a21-42d0-be00-9927dbc544ad)

 ![image](https://github.com/user-attachments/assets/f777a336-539c-4136-a1b2-ceff90b49bde)